CharlyJazz/svelte-credit-card/README.md

 ## Built With

+[react-credit-cards](https://github.com/amarofashion/react-credit-cards) - A react component with beautiful credit cards for your payment forms.

 [Svelte Component Template](https://github.com/sveltejs/component-template) - A base for building shareable Svelte components.

 [Payment](https://github.com/jessepollak/payment) - A jQuery-free general purpose library for building credit card forms, validating inputs and formatting numbers.

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details